yu-lab-vt/AQuA/README.md

 4. In the `Plugins` menu, click `Aqua`.
 5. Open movie and choose project path in AQuA GUI.

 Some browsers may show a warning when downloading the 'jar' file.
-Pleae choose 'keep file'.
+Please choose 'keep file'.
 **The Fiji plugin is still under testing**.

 # Getting started
-If you use AQuA for the first time, please read
-**[the step by step user guide](https://drive.google.com/open?id=1vUZP44KG3B4m4LZXfzcauiyp-Sqd0eJ1)**.
+If you are using AQuA for the first time, please read **[the step by step user guide](https://drive.google.com/open?id=1vUZP44KG3B4m4LZXfzcauiyp-Sqd0eJ1)**.

 Or you can check the **[details on output files, extracted features, and parameter settings](https://drive.google.com/open?id=1U3oJpEFwv0lXdax6efSnoifcYjJuRzj3)**.